jeeannyy/jeeannyy/README.md

 ✨ Passionate about human-computer interactions, media arts and artificial intelligence

-🎬 A strong background in media, content and marketing industry
+🎬 A strong background in media and marketing industry

 🦕 Eager to expand my existing knowledge and broad experience in a collaborative working environment